JometheusPondo/RocketCars/README.md

 - `CarController`: Contains the vehicle simulation logic, using a custom lightweight physics model
 - `Ball`, `GoalBox`, `Booster`: Core interactive game elements
 - `ReplaySystem` & `Replayable`: Handles server-side goal replay system (recording and playback), using Netick state storing/reseting API
-- `UI Folder`: Contains all user interface logic, designed to be independent from the gameplay layer for flexibility
+- `UI Folder`: Contains all user interface logic, designed to be independent from the gameplay layer

 ## Networking
 In most games, only the local player character and some environmental objects are predicted.
 However, in Rocket Cars, we predict everything: the local player car + other players and the ball (remote/proxy objects).